exetico/volumio-plugins/plugins/music_service/podstream/README.md

  **06. dec 2017** The Browse-feature is now workking, but needs more love.
 A new "To-do" point is added.
 - [x] _Thumbsnails is only visible, if it's stored in itunes:image-tag._<br/>
  **06. dec 2017** Thumbnails is now taken from itunes:image in each item (Can be unique image) OR image/url in channel (Global image for whole list)
+- [x] _Improving the "browsePlaylist" view, and consider if the top-bar should be removed with  "image" and huge "Play playlist"-button._<br/>
+ **07. dec 2017 - 1** Added grid-option and corrected the UI-things, so it looks more clean.

 # Screenshots